wavesgroup/pfml-iccs-talk/slides/fortran-lang.md

 ## Fortran continues to improve in many ways..

-* MPI+Fortran keeps getting better (Thanks, Jeff)
+* Latest release is Fortran 2023
-* Native parallel Fortran continues to improve (Thanks, Kate, Damian & CLaSS team)
+* Native and MPI-based parallelism continue to improve
-* Fortran 2028 will bring type-safe generics (Thanks, Tom & The Generics team)
+* Fortran 2028 will bring powerful, type-safe, generics
 * The modern ecosystem of Fortran tools and libraries is growing rapidly
 </section>